Renaldo Turnbull

 Renaldo Antonio Turnbull (born January 5, 1966) is a former professional American football defensive end and linebacker who played for the New Orleans Saints of the National Football League (NFL).
 He was the Saints 1st round (14th overall) in the 1990 NFL draft.
 Turnbull, a 6'5", 252 lb linebacker-defensive end from West Virginia University, played eight seasons in the NFL from 1990 to 1997 for the Saints and Carolina Panthers.
 In his NFL career, Turnbull played in 120 games with 45.5 sacks and one interception.

 College career

-Turnbull is often considered one of the best pass-rushers in West Virginia football history, earning all-ECAC honors during his career.

-Sophomore (1987)

 In his sophomore season of 1987, Turnbull recorded 13 tackles and a pass break-up.

-Junior (1988)

 In 1988, Turnbull teamed up with Chris Haering, Steve Grant, Theron Ellis, and Lonnie Brockman to make up one of the greatest linebacking corps in school history.
 The team went undefeated, but lost in the Fiesta Bowl to Notre Dame for the national championship.
 Turnbull, recorded 73 tackles and a career and team-high 12 sacks as switching from linebacker to defensive end positions at times.

-Senior (1989)

 In his senior season of 1989, Turnbull recorded 67 tackles, two forced fumbles, eight sacks, and a career-high 11 tackles for a loss.